digego/extempore/INSTALL.md

 There are some optional command line options that you may want to use you can get a list by running `./extempore --help`

-Once you've started extempore you can connect using either Telnet, Emacs (using the included `extras/extempore.el file)`, or vim (using the included `extras/extempore.vim`).
+Once you've started extempore you can connect using either telnet, emacs, or vim.

+## Telnet

-If using Telnet the default extempore port to connect to is `7099`.
+If using telnet the default extempore port to connect to is `7099`.

-If you want ot use Emacs (recommended) then you'll need to call `M-x load-file` and then load `extempore/extras/extempore.el` after you've started emacs.
-Then switch to a blank buffer (`C-x b - new - return`) and turn on `M-x scheme-mode` first then ``M-x extempore-mode`` and you're away.
+## Emacs

+Emacs currently has the most support for extempore programming.
+After starting emacs, the steps to get up and running with extempore are:

+1. Open a shell buffer `M-x shell`, `cd` to the extempore directory and start it up with `./extempore`
+2. Load `extras/extempore.el` with `M-x load-file` after you've started emacs
+3. Switch to an xtlang file (or create a new one)
+4. Enable first `M-x scheme-mode` and then `M-x extempore-mode`
-`C-x C-x` to eval an expression.
+5. You're away. `C-x C-x` will eval an expression and `C-x C-r` will eval the region

+This process (particularly having to load *both* `scheme-mode` and `extempore-mode` for every file) will improve soon as a more fully-fledged `extempore-mode` is developed.

-To avoid loading extempore.el everytime you start emacs you'll probably want to add the following to your `~/.emacs` file:
+To avoid manually having to load `extempore.el` every time you start emacs (i.e. step 2) you'll probably want to add the following to your `~/.emacs`:

 ```elisp
 (autoload 'extempore-mode "/path/to/extempore.el" "" t)
 ```

-`extempore.el` can be found in the extras directory.
+## Vim

-If you want to use (g)Vim, see the instructions found in `extras/extempore.vim`.
+If you want to use (g)vim, see the instructions found in `extras/extempore.vim`.